A Flexible Web Development Setup on macOS

 At this point, dnsmasq is working properly.

-We now need to tweak OS-X so that it uses dnsmasq for name resolution.
-These instructions are valid for OS-X 10.11.6.
+We now need to tweak macOS so that it uses dnsmasq for name resolution.
+There are two options:

-Test your new configuration. 'dig clientsite.com.dev' should resolve to 127.0.0.1 and 'dig clientsite.com' should resolve to the site's correct address.
+Test your new configuration. 'dig clientsite.com.ldev' should resolve to 127.0.0.1 and 'dig clientsite.com' should resolve to the site's correct address.

 You say you want to undo what you've done?
 Not a problem: